-4. Change in date for completion of construction
+4. Change in time for completion of construction

-- 24. The date for completion of construction may need to be extended or shortened in certain circumstances.
-These circumstances, and the consequent need to change the date for completion, are discussed in different chapters of this Guide (see, for example chapter XIV "Passing of risk", chapter XXIII, "Variation clauses" and chapter XXIV, "Suspension clauses").
-If the date for completion is changed, the time-schedule for construction will have to be adapted accordingly. - 25.
-The contract may obligate the contractor to notify the purchaser promptly of the occurrence of any event on which the contractor intends to rely for the exercise of his right to an extension of time for completion.
+- 24. The time for completion of construction may need to be extended or shortened in certain circumstances.
+If the law applicable to the contract does not adequately provide for such an extension or shortening, it is advisable for the parties to do so in the contract.
+The circumstances requiring a change in the time for completion is discussed in various other chapters of this Guide (see, for example, chapter XXIII, "Variation clauses", paragraph 8, and chapter XXIV, "Suspension of construction", paragraphs 13 and 14).
+If the time for completion is changed, the time-schedule for construction will have to be adapted accordingly. - 25.
+The contract may obligate the contractor to notify the purchaser promptly of the occurrence of any event on which the contractor intends to rely for the exercise of his right to an extension of time for completion and of the causes of the event.
 Furthermore, the contractor may be obligated to notify the purchaser of the length of the extension which is needed as soon as the contractor is in a position to specify that length.
-If, within a specified period of time after the delivery of the notification, the parties fail to agree on the length of the extension which the contractor is to be given, the time for completion of construction may be deemed under the contract to be extended by a period of time reasonably needed for the completion. - 26.
-A change in the date for completion of construction may require a consequential extension of insurance cover in respect of the construction (see chapter XVI, "Insurance") or of the period of validity of performance guarantees (see chapter XVII, "Security for performance").
+If, within a specified period of time after the delivery of the notification, the parties fail to agree on the length of the extension which the contractor is to be given, the time for completion of construction may be deemed under the contract to be extended by a period of time reasonably needed for the completion.
+The parties may provide that, if disputes between them are settled in arbitral or judicial proceedings (see chapter XXIX, "Settlement of disputes"), the construction is not to be interrupted during the proceedings.

+26. A change in the time for completion of construction may require a consequential extension of insurance cover in respect of the construction (see chapter XVI, "Insurance") or of the period of validity of performance guarantees (see chapter XVII, "Security for performance", paragraphs 10 to 12).
 The party who is obligated to obtain insurance or provide security may be obligated to take the necessary measures.